Jeter C. Pritchard: Congressional service

 Pritchard was elected as a Republican to the United States Senate in 1894 to fill the vacancy caused by the death of United States Senator Zebulon Baird Vance.
 He was reelected in 1897 and served from January 23, 1895, to March 3, 1903.
 The victory of the Republican-Populist alliance (or "fusion") in the 1894 legislative elections, and their subsequent domination of the North Carolina General Assembly was the key factor in Pritchard's initial election and subsequent reelection.
 He was Chairman of the Committee on Civil Service and Retrenchment for the 54th and 55th United States Congresses and Chairman of the Committee on Patents for the 56th and 57th United States Congresses.

 On October 21, 1898, Pritchard sent a letter to President William McKinley, requesting federal marshals to protect black voters in the upcoming election.
 He warned that Democrats were stockpiling weapons and threatening black voters, and said that Democrats' claims of "Negro domination" were without basis.
 The letter was discussed by McKinley and his cabinet on October 24, but federal marshals were not sent as Governor Daniel Lindsay Russell had not made the request.
 As a result, intimidation by Red Shirts kept black voters away from the polls, resulting in a sweeping Democratic victory.
-On the day following the election, the Wilmington insurrection of 1898 broke out.
+On the day following the election, the Wilmington massacre broke out.

 Pritchard began reversing his views on civil rights in 1900, becoming a lily-white and opposing black officeholders.